 Amaud Jamaul Johnson is author of three poetry collections, Imperial Liquor, Darktown Follies, and Red Summer.
 His honors include a Wallace Stegner Fellowship, a MacDowell Fellowship, the Dorset Prize, the Hurston/Wright Legacy Award, the Edna Muendt Poetry Award, and a Pushcart Prize.
 His poetry has appeared in American Poetry Review, Callaloo, Kenyon Review, Best American Poetry, The Southern Review, Narrative Magazine, Harvard Review, Crazyhorse, and elsewhere.
-He directs the MFA Program in Creative Writing at the University of Wisconsin-Madison, and is a member of the graduate poetry faculty at Warren Wilson College.
+His most recent collection was a finalist for the 2021 National Book Critics Circle Award and the 2021 UNT Rilke Prize.

 Ilya Kaminsky is the author of Dancing In Odessa, which won the Whiting Writer’s Award, the American Academy of Arts and Letters’ Metcalf Award, the Dorset Prize, the Ruth Lilly Fellowship given annually by Poetry magazine.
 Dancing In Odessa was also named Best Poetry Book of the Year by ForeWord Magazine.
 Poems from his new manuscript, Deaf Republic, were awarded Poetry magazine’s Levinson Prize and the Pushcart Prize.
 Kaminsky was also awarded Lannan Foundation’s Literary Fellowship.
 His anthology of 20th-century poetry in translation, Ecco Anthology of International Poetry, was published by Harper Collins in March.
 He teaches English and Comparative Literature at San Diego State University.